 If you are being harassed or have been harassed by someone, you can apply to the District Court for a restraining order.

 In the District Court, the person who applies for the order is called the applicant, and the person who the order is against is called the respondent.

 - Application for restraining order: This application form explains what you are asking the court to grant you.
 The Registrar will add the date of the hearing.

 - Affidavit in support: This affidavit explains why you think a restraining order should be granted.
 You should list the specified acts with dates and times (be as specific as possible).
 This should show at least two separate examples where harassment has occurred within a 12-month period.
-See the supporting affidavit for more information.
+See the supporting affidavit (PDF, 25KB) for more information.

 - Notice of proceeding: This notice tells the respondent that an action has begun.
 The "notes for respondent" page should be kept with the notice of proceeding when it is served on the respondent.

 You must file these documents in the court closest to where you or the respondent lives, or the closest court to the address for service of any of the applicants, or, with the written consent of all respondents, any other court.

 The court can provide you with all the required forms.
 You will have to sign the documents in front of a Justice of the Peace or deputy registrar, who will witness them.
 You are encouraged to seek legal advice.

 There is no filing fee for restraining orders.

 Your supporting affidavit must contain the following information: